 - Several customization options

-Go through the apps list above and start using FTP on the Mac to transfer files.
-Do let us know which FTP client for Mac you ended up in the comments section below.
+Go through the apps listed above and start using FTP on the Mac to transfer files.
+Do let us know which FTP client for Mac you ended up with in the comments section below.

 SFTP is relatively better.
 FTP lacks security.
 It’s a non-secure way to transfer files from your device to a server.
 SFTP is a more secure way to establish a connection and perform the transfer function.